Terry Brooks Allen, Training Manager

 Anne-Marie Taylor has served as Executive Director since June 2004 and has more than 25 years of experience working in community-led development.

 Prior to joining INRC, Anne-Marie was the Executive Director of the Community Alliance of the Far Eastside, Inc. (CAFE), a neighborhood-based organization founded by residents on the Far Eastside of Indianapolis.
 She began her not-for-profit experience in Indianapolis by serving as an AmeriCorps VISTA Volunteer, supporting community-driven efforts to prevent child abuse and neglect.
 She holds a B.A. degree in English from Indiana University, and a Masters of Public Affairs degree (with a concentration in nonprofit management) from Indiana University.
-Anne-Marie, her husband Tim, and daughter Evyn reside in Irvington.
+Anne-Marie, her husband Tim, and their daughter Evyn reside in Irvington.

 Lauren Tolley, Public Allies Program Director